fatimaqais/hangman-game/README.md

 ## __Credits__

 - The code for the hangman image was taken from this [youtube](https://www.youtube.com/watch?v=m4nEnsavl6w) link.
-- The code to clear terminal was taken from [stack overflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python).
+- The code to clear the terminal was taken from [stack overflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python).
 This was used to reduce clutter in the terminal and improve the UX.
 - The flowchart was created using [smartdraw](https://www.smartdraw.com/flowchart/flowchart-maker.htm)